daarnolducsd/ep5book/docs/04-week4.md

 ------------------------------------------------------------------------------
 ```

 Reading the table above, we find $\hat{\beta}=0.293$.
-This indicates that a 1-year increase in grade is associated with only a 0.293 year increased in assessed math level.
+This indicates that a 1-year increase in grade is associated with only a 0.293-year increase in assessed math level.
 In other words, students are learning over time, but at a much lower rate than is envisioned by the curriculum.
 Ideally, 1 year of schooling should be associated with an additional year of learning.

 All of these results highlight a need for an intervention.
 We have documented (1) students (on average) are assessed to be performing below grade level, (2) there is large variation in assessed grade level within a given grade, and (3) learning over time is slower than intended.
 Maybe an intervention that "Teaches at the Right Level" can help alleviate some of these issues.

 ## Summary Statistics

 Before getting to the experimental data, we need to first make sure that the randomization was implemented correctly.
 To remind you, the experiment gave free Mindspark tuition to a random subset of students.
 But what if randomization failed for some reason?
-What if students that received Mindspark tuition already had better test scores than students that did not?
+What if students who received Mindspark tuition already had better test scores than students who did not?
 Then we don't have a valid experiment.
 To check if we have a valid experiment, we should confirm that the treated and control students are similar based on observables.
-In order to present our results, we are going to learn a new command ``outreg2``, which is useful for building publication-ready tables in Stata.
+To present our results, we are going to learn a new command ``outreg2``, which is useful for building publication-ready tables in Stata.

 In most cases, ``outreg2`` is used to export regression estimates to different formats (hence the name).
-However, in this section we are going to learn how to use it to create summary statistics.
+However, in this section, we are going to learn how to use it to create summary statistics.
 Summary statistics are incredibly important to present in research.
 If you open any social science article, there is a good chance the first table will be a table of summary statistics.

 One type of summary statistic table we have already discussed is a balance table.
 In an experiment, we need to check that treatment and control individuals are "balanced" based on observable characteristics.
 In the Mindspark experiment, we have a few demographic characteristics we can check balance with respect to.
-To understand our eventual goal, Figure \@ref(fig:msgtab) is the (beginning) of the Table 1 from Muralidharan, Singh and Ganimian (2019).
-We don't need to replicate this format exactly, but hopefully we can get something that looks professional.
+To understand our eventual goal, Figure \@ref(fig:msgtab) is the (beginning) of Table 1 from Muralidharan, Singh and Ganimian (2019).
+We don't need to replicate this format exactly, but hopefully, we can get something that looks professional.

 <div class="figure" style="text-align: center">
 <img src="images/04_msg_tab.png" alt="Balance Table from Muralidharan, Singh and Ganimian (2019)" width="80%" />